kubeflow/website/content/docs/gke/private-clusters.md

     * Kubeflow uses VPC Service Controls to prevent applications running on GKE from writing data to GCP resources outside the perimeter.

+  * Private GKE removes public IP addresses from GKE nodes making them inaccessible from the public internet

+    * Kubeflow uses IAP to make Kubeflow web apps accessible from your browser.

+VPC Service Controls allow you to restrict which Google services are accessible from your GKE/Kubeflow clusters.
+This is an important part of security and in particular mitigating the risks of data exfiltration.

+For more information refer to the [VPC Service Control Docs](https://cloud.google.com/vpc-service-controls/docs/overview).

 Creating a [private Kubernetes Engine cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters) means the Kubernetes Engine nodes won't have public IP addresses.
 This can improve security by blocking unwanted outbound/inbound